treehouses/treehouses.github.io/pages/docs/vi/vi-headless.md

-# First Steps

-## Headless Set up
-&nbsp;
+# Raspberry Pi Headless Setup

-Don’t have an extra keyboard or HDMI cable?
-Here’s how to do a headless [Treehouses](http://download.treehouses.io/) install on your Pi.
+Don’t have an extra keyboard or monitor??
+Here’s how to do a headless Raspberry Pi setup with a [treehouses](http://download.treehouses.io/) image, which is our modified version of Debian.

-&nbsp;
-Here is the list of hardware requirements once again for you to refer to.
-&nbsp;
-#### Hardware requirement review:
+## Hardware requirements:
-1. A Raspberry Pi 4
+1. Raspberry Pi 4 B, 3 B/B+, or Zero W
-1. A power cord for the Pi
+1. Power cord
-	- Standard micro USB power cord: 2.4A for Pi 3 and Pi 3b+, 1.2A for Pi Zero W, or 15.3W for Pi 4
+	- 3A USB-C for Pi 4, 2.5A microUSB for Pi 3 B/B+, or 1.2A microUSB for Pi Zero W
-1. 3 Class 10 microSD cards
+1. 3 Class 10 or U1 microSD cards
-	- minimal 16GB, but we recommend 32GB or greater
+	- minimum 16GB, but we recommend 32GB or greater
 1. A microSD card reader
-	- Check your computer if you have a slot for a card reader otherwise use a USB reader
+	- Check your computer if you have a slot for a card reader, otherwise use a USB reader
 1. Ethernet cable or wifi dongle
-1. USB keyboard, monitor, and HDMI cable
-	- Optional if using your own laptop via VNC
-1. 8 GB of hard-drive space
-1. 8 GB of memory (RAM)
+1. Laptop or computer with mimimum of 8 GB of free hard-drive space and 8 GB of RAM

-## Step 0 - Gather Items
+## Step 0 - Prepare image

-You just flashed the latest treehouses image on your SD card and now you want to get it running.

-Gather your Pi, the SD card, an ethernet cable, your laptop, and the Pi's power cord.
+Download the [latest treehouses image](http://download.treehouses.io/) to your computer, and flash it onto your microSD card using [balenaEtcher](https://etcher.io).

+## ADD ETCHER SETTINGS INSTRUCTIONS HERE ##

 ## Step 1 - SSH file

-Place your SD card into your laptop and open the boot file.
+Open your file explorer and find the microSD card; it should be named "boot".

-Enable [SSH](https://en.wikipedia.org/wiki/Secure_Shell) by placing a file named “ssh” (without any extension) onto the boot partition of the SD card
+Enable [SSH](https://en.wikipedia.org/wiki/Secure_Shell) by creating a file named `ssh` (without any extension) onto the boot drive.

-On mac:
+On macOS:
-1. Open textedit file
+1. Open Textedit and create a new file
-2. make plain text
+2. Select "Make plain text" in the Format menu
-3. select “save” and
-4. deselect “if no ext. is provided, use .txt”
+3. Save the file with the name `ssh` inside the boot file, and deselect “If no ext. is provided, use .txt”
-5. rename “ssh” and save inside boot file

 ## Step 2: Get your RPi Up and Running

 Unmount your SD card and place it inside the RPi.
-Now connect the Pi to your laptop via ethernet cable and plug in it's power cord.
+Connect the Pi to your laptop via ethernet cable and plug in its power cord.

 Give it a few minutes to get started and check for the flashing green light to make sure the image burned correctly.